Skip to main content

 take

-Take the current value of the variant as the provided type.
+Take the current value of the variant with the provided type.

 This doesn't explicitly check that your value is of that type!
 If you haven't verified the type correctness at runtime, you'll get a type that looks like your type, but has potentially unsafe and garbage member data.